If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Rocca Roveresca: (left) window of the della Rovere apartments; (centre) portraits of Giovanni della Rovere and Giovanna da Montefeltro; (right) capital with the sessile oak, the heraldic symbol of the della Rovere

 Giovanni della Rovere married Giovanna da Montefeltro, daughter of Duke Federico.
-Their son Francesco Maria became Duke of Urbino in 1508, when Guidubaldo da Montefeltro, his uncle, died without heirs.
+Their son Francesco Maria became Duke of Urbino in 1508, when Guidobaldo da Montefeltro, his uncle, died without heirs.
 Senigallia was included into the Duchy and it became its main port.
-The apartments the della Rovere built inside the fortress recall Palazzo Ducale at Urbino.
+The apartments the della Rovere built inside the fortress recall Palazzo Ducale di Urbino.
 The image used as background for this page shows Senigallia in a XVIth century map drawn by Piri Reis, an Ottoman cartographer.
 Although the representation of the town is imaginary it is indicative of its importance.

 Piazza del Duca seen from Rocca Roveresca: Palazzo del Duca is the long building behind the fountain